Akshay2996/RoboFriends/README.md

 # RoboFriends

-A simple React based App that searches the robots it contains on the website.
+A simple React based App that searches the robots it has on the website.

-Its a Basic react app that covers the core concepts of it.
+Its a Basic react app that covers the core concepts of react.

 ##### Topics Covered